Dazed: Background

+Editors

 Dazed Digital

 Dazeddigital.com launched in November 2006.
-Its editor is Anna Cafolla.
+Its former editor was Anna Cafolla.
+As of 2021, Ib Kamara was appointed to the position of editor-in-chief, and Lynette Nylander as executive editorial director.

 Dazed Beauty

 In September 2018, Dazed launched Dazed Beauty, a community platform dedicated to redefining the language and communication of beauty.
 Its editor-in-chief is Bunney Kinney.